 We currently generate the majority of our revenues from the aerospace and defense industries.
 As a result, we have significant revenues from certain customers.
-Boeing was greater than ten percent and Raytheon Company ("Raytheon"), Spirit AeroSystems Holdings, Inc. ("Spirit"), and United Technologies Corporation ("United Technologies") each were greater than five percent of our 2016 net revenues.
-Revenues from our top ten customers, including Boeing, Raytheon, Spirit, and United Technologies, were 59% of total net revenues during 2016.
-Net revenues by major customer for 2016 and 2015 were as follows:
+Boeing and Raytheon Company ("Raytheon") were each greater than 10 percent and Lockheed Martin Corporation ("Lockheed Martin"), Spirit AeroSystems Holdings, Inc. ("Spirit"), and United Technologies Corporation ("United Technologies") each were greater than five percent of our 2017 net revenues.
+Revenues from our top ten customers, including Boeing, Raytheon, Lockheed Martin, Spirit, and United Technologies, were 62% of total net revenues during 2017.
+Net revenues by major customer for 2017 and 2016 were as follows:

 Net revenues from our customers, except the U.S. Government, are diversified over a number of different military and space, commercial aerospace, industrial, medical and other products.
-For additional information on revenues from major customers, see Note 17 to our consolidated financial statements included in Part IV, Item 15(a) of this Form 10-K.
+For additional information on revenues from major customers, see Note 18 to our consolidated financial statements included in Part IV, Item 15(a) of this Form 10-K.